Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-On average, applications examined by RIVERA VARGAS, MANUEL A receive 1.36 office actions before reaching final disposition.
-This places the examiner in the 28% percentile for office actions issued.
-This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.
+On average, applications examined by RIVERA VARGAS, MANUEL A receive 1.46 office actions before reaching final disposition.
+This places the examiner in the 24% percentile for office actions issued.
+This examiner issues significantly fewer office actions than most examiners.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: